Joshua-Wright/lisp_interpreter/README.md

 ...well, lisp-ish: syntax: yes, functionality: somewhat. lisp interpreter in C++, written just for fun

+## No Longer Active
+This project was a lot of fun, and is a satisfying answer to the question "How much compiler-type problems can I solve with no prior experience with compilers?"
+In the near future, I plan to take one or more courses covering compilers and related topics, and then attack this challenge anew.

 ### what works:
 * tokenization
 * basic function argument pattern matching